HarshidKhunt09/minimal-ui-influencer/README.md

 - **VITE_API_URL**: Specifies the URL of the API server.
 - **VITE_API_KEY**: Specifies api key of app.

-Before running the project, make sure to set these environment variables in a `.env.development` file in the project root directory.
+Before running the project, make sure to set these environment variables in a `.env` file in the project root directory.

 ## 🌟 Contribution Guidelines